 7) And then there’s the majority of people, who find spiritual sustenance in God.
 Because they live in this world, they are without peace or happiness, and nowhere do they find comfort.
 After they find God, when they have seen and heard His words, in their hearts they are secretly joyful and elated.
-And why is that?
-They believe that they have finally found somewhere that will bring them happiness, that they have finally found a God who will give them spiritual sustenance.
-That is because, after they have accepted God and began following Him, they become happy, their lives are fulfilled, they are no longer like the unbelievers, who sleepwalk through life like animals, and they feel they have something to look forward to in life.
+This is because they believe that they have finally found somewhere that will bring them happiness, that they have finally found a God who will give them spiritual sustenance.
+After they have accepted God and began following Him, they become happy, their lives are fulfilled, they are no longer like the unbelievers, who sleepwalk through life like animals, and they feel they have something to look forward to in life.
 Thus, they think that this God can satisfy their spiritual needs and bring great happiness in both mind and spirit.
 Without realizing it, they become unable to leave this God who gives them spiritual sustenance, who brings happiness to their spirit and whole family.
 They believe that the belief in God need do nothing more than bring them spiritual sustenance.

 Is it possible that, as a result of His tolerance, God would grudgingly accept these improper attitudes that I have just spoken of?
 Could God commend these people’s attitudes?
-What are God’s requirements of mankind and those who follow Him?
+(No.) What are God’s requirements of mankind and those who follow Him?
 Are you clear about what attitude He requires of people?
 Today, I’ve said so much, I’ve spoken a lot about the topic of God Himself, as well as about God’s deeds and what He has and is.
 Now do you know what God wishes to gain from people?
 Do you know what God wants from you?
 Speak up.
 If your knowledge from experiences and practice is still lacking or very superficial, you can say something about your knowledge of these words.
 Do you have a summary knowledge?
 What does God ask of man?
-(Loyalty, obedience.)
-What else, apart from loyalty and obedience?
-(During these several communions, God’s made a point of requiring that we know God, know His deeds, know that He is the source of life for all things, know His status and identity, and know our duty as creatures of God.
-God had clear words for what we should devote all our efforts to, what He requires of us, what kind of people He likes, and what kind He detests.)
+(During these several communions, God’s made a point of requiring that we know God, know His deeds, know that He is the source of life for all things, and know His status and identity.)
 And what is the final outcome when God asks that people know Him?
 (They know that God is the Creator, and that people are created beings.)
 When they achieve such a knowledge, what changes are there in people’s attitude toward God, their behavior and method of implementation, or their life disposition?
 Have you ever thought about this?
-Could it be said that, after knowing God, and understanding Him, they become a good person?
-(Belief in God is not the pursuit of being a good person.)
-And so what kind of person must they be?
-(They must be a qualified creature of God.)
-(They must be honest.)
+Could it be said that, after knowing God and understanding Him, they become a good person?
+(Belief in God is not the pursuit of being a good person.
+Rather, it is the pursuit of becoming a creature of God who is up to standard, and of being an honest person.)
 Is there anything else?
-(They must be someone who submits to God’s orchestrations, who is able to truly worship and love God.)
-(They must possess a conscience and sense, and be able to truly obey God.)
-And what else?
-(After truly and correctly knowing God, we are able to behave toward God as God, we know that God is always God, that we are created beings, we should worship God, and stick to our position.)
+(After truly and correctly knowing God, we are able to behave toward God as God, we know that God is always God, that we are created beings, we should worship God, and stand in the right position.)
 Very good!
 Let’s hear from some others.
-(God’s communions enable us to know God’s authority in ruling over all things, they allow us to acknowledge that God is the Ruler of all things, so that we can submit to the environments that God arranges for us each day, and can truly submit to the duty given to us by God.)
 (We know God, and are ultimately able to be people who truly obey God, revere God, and shun evil.)
 That’s right!

 3. The Attitude God Requires That Mankind Should Have Toward Him

 In fact, God is not very demanding of mankind—or at least, He is not as demanding as people imagine.
-Without God’s utterances, or any expression of His disposition, deeds, or words, then knowing God would be extremely difficult for you, for people would have to infer God’s intention and His will, which is very hard for them.
-But with regard to the final stage of His work, God has spoken many words, done a great amount of work, and made many requirements of man.
+If God had not uttered any words, if He had not expressed His disposition or any deeds, then knowing God would be extremely difficult for you, for people would have to infer God’s intention and His will, which is very hard for them.
+But in the final stage of His work, God has spoken many words, done a great amount of work, and made many requirements of man.
 In His words, and His great amount of work, He has informed people of what He likes, what He loathes, and what kind of people they should be.
-After understanding these things, in their hearts people should have an accurate definition of God’s requirements, for they no longer believe in the vague God, or follow God amid vagueness and abstractness, and nothingness; instead, people are able to hear God’s utterances, they are able to understand the standards of His requirements, and attain them, and God uses the language of mankind to tell people all that they should know and understand.
+After understanding these things, in their hearts people should have an accurate definition of God’s requirements, for they do not believe in God amid vagueness and abstractness, and they no longer believe in the vague God, or follow God amid vagueness and abstractness, and nothingness; instead, people are able to hear God’s utterances, they are able to understand the standards of His requirements, and attain them, and God uses the language of mankind to tell people all that they should know and understand.
 Today, if people are still unaware of God’s requirements of them, what God is, why they believe in God, and how they should believe in God and behave toward Him, then in this there is a problem.
 Just now each of you spoke of one area; you are aware of some things, whether these things be specific or general—but I wish to tell you the correct, complete, and specific requirements of God toward mankind.
 They’re just a few words, and very simple.
 You may already know these words.
 God’s correct requirements of mankind and those who follow Him are as follows.
 God requires five things of those who follow Him: true belief, loyal following, absolute obedience, true knowledge, and heartfelt reverence.

 In these five things, God requires that people no longer question Him, nor follow Him using their imagination or vague and abstract viewpoints; they must not follow God with any imaginings or conceptions.
 God requires that every one of those who follow Him do so loyally, not half-heartedly or noncommittally.
 When God makes any requirements of you, or tests you, judges you, deals with and prunes you, or disciplines and smites you, you should be absolutely obedient to Him.
 You should not ask the cause, or make conditions, much less should you speak of the reason.
 Your obedience must be absolute.
 Knowing God is the area in which people are most lacking.
 They often impose upon God sayings, utterances, and words that are unrelated to Him, believing that these words are the most accurate definition of the knowledge of God.
 Little do they know that these sayings, which come from people’s imagination, their own reasoning, and their own intellect, bear not the slightest relation to God’s substance.
 And so, I want to tell you that, in the knowledge in people desired by God, God does not merely ask that you recognize God and His words, but that your knowledge of God is correct.
 Even if you can only say one sentence, or are only aware of a little bit, this little bit of awareness is correct and true, and compatible with the substance of God Himself.
 For God detests people’s praise and commendation of Him that is unrealistic and ill-considered.
 More than that, He hates it when people treat Him like the air.
 He hates it when, during discussion of topics about God, people speak flippantly, talking at will and without hesitation, talking however they see fit; moreover, He hates those who believe they know God, and are boastful about the knowledge of God, discussing topics about God without constraint or reservation.
 The last of those five requirements was heartfelt reverence.
 This is God’s ultimate requirement of all those who follow Him.
 When someone has the correct and true knowledge of God, they are able to truly revere God and shun evil.
 This reverence comes from the depths of their heart, and it is willing, and not because God has pressed them.
 God does not ask that you make a gift of any nice attitude, or conduct, or outward behavior to Him; instead, He asks that you revere Him and fear Him from the depths of your heart.
 This reverence is attained as a result of changes in your life disposition, because you have knowledge of God, because you have an understanding of God’s deeds, because of your understanding of God’s substance, and because you have acknowledged the fact that you are one of God’s creatures.
 And so, My aim in using the word “heartfelt” to define reverence here is so that mankind understands that people’s reverence for God should come from the bottom of their hearts.